Jamie Foerst

 Actor - Stage Director - Stage Manager - Lighting Designer

-Jamie Foerst (He/Him) is a incoming Freshman in the Boston University Theater Department.
-Jamie has performed in numerous plays and musicals including: Midsummer Jersey (Lyle), Blue Stockings (Lloyd)*, Clue: On Stage (Col. Mustard), The Curious Savage (Samuel), Chicago (Sgt.
-Fogarty, Feat.
-Dancer), Something Rotten (Tom Snout, Feat.
-Dancer), and Urinetown (Hot Blades Harry).
-In addition to performing on stage, Jamie has been featured in two commercials for Newark Academy: one for the Newark Academy Day of Giving, and one for the Newark Academy Arts Department.
-Behind the curtain, Jamie has stage managed and assistant directed two productions with young actors (Puffs*, John Lennon & Me*), and has designed and called the lights for three dance concerts.
-In summer 2024, Jamie attended the Stonestreet Summer High School Screen Acting and Film Production Residency with NYU Tisch, in which he wrote, directed, and edited a short film entitled "Before I Spoke."
+Jamie Foerst (He/Him) is a current Freshman at the Boston University School of Theatre.
+Jamie has performed in numerous plays and musicals including: Midsummer Jersey (Lyle), Blue Stockings (Lloyd)*, Clue: On Stage (Col. Mustard), The Curious Savage (Samuel), and Urinetown (Hot Blades Harry).
+Jamie has been featured in two commercials for Newark Academy: one for the Newark Academy Day of Giving, and one for the Newark Academy Arts Department.
+Behind the curtain, Jamie has stage managed and assistant directed three productions with young actors (Puffs*, John Lennon & Me*, Game of Tiaras).
+Jamie has stage managed several dance concerts, including Aurora Borealis 2025 at Boston University.
+In summer 2024, Jamie attended the Stonestreet Summer Screen Acting and Film Production Residency with NYU Tisch, in which he created a short film entitled "Before I Spoke."

 Jamie is a Montclair State University FOXY Award winning actor, having won for Outstanding Actor in a Contemporary Comedy, with an additional nomination for Best Actor in a Comedy Overall.
 Jamie's productions of Puffs and John Lennon & Me both received FOXY awards for direction and overall production.